Dickinson impresses as No. 3 Michigan routs No. 9 Iowa 79-57

 - Oops!Something went wrong.Please try again later.

-ANN ARBOR, Mich.
-(AP) Hunter Dickinson showed early on that he could guard Luka Garza without help.
+ANN ARBOR, Mich. — Hunter Dickinson showed early on that he could guard Luka Garza without help.

 Then, when Dickinson left the game for a bit with three fouls, his teammates took control.